Kristof Heidemann

 He has conducted internships in the Federal Parliament of Germany as well as the State Parliament of Lower Saxony.

 Kristof Heidemann's research focuses on constitutionalism and democracy.
-He is especially interested in legal protections against interferences into the democratic process and the prospects of constitutional implementations of democratic innovation proposals and their practical implications (e.g., improving governmental legitimacy and transforming environmental policy).
+He is especially interested in legal protections against interferences into the democratic process, constitutional questions of national security and the prospects of constitutional implementations of democratic innovation proposals.

-Kristof Heidemann has worked as an assistant teacher in the course "Comparative Legal Research" and has supported the "Legal German" course.
+Kristof Heidemann has worked as an assistant teacher in the courses "Comparative Legal Research" and "Re-examining the Foundations of EU Law".
+On top of that, he has supported the "Legal German" course.

 - Verfassungsblog